dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

   most of the time it's much more economical, less risky, and there exist well-lit legal paths (warrants) for law-enforcement to just go own someone's phone.

+## SCRATCH

+Some operations, such as managing an [MMU][mmu] or [memory-mapped IO][mmio] are fundamentally unsafe, and programs that need to do unsafe operations do not benefit as much from memory safe languages.
+But it's clear that the vast majority of programs that are _not_ managing fundamentally unsafe operations should adopt a safer languague than C or C++.

+It seems clear that many programs can be written in a safer language than C or C++.
+For programs that need to be native, the safer language can be Rust, Zig, Jai or others.
+If you can handle a garbage collector, there's plenty of options with performance.
+And if you don't care about efficiency at all, there's Typescript and Python.
+Not all of these languages are as "safe" as Rust, but _all_ are better than C and C++, at minimum because the tooling doesn't actively hate the developer[^1].